Lightsaver7/redpitaya-knowledgebase/learn_fpga/4_lessons/FreqCounter.rst

 General Purpose Input-Output Core
 =================================

 In the :ref:`previous lesson <stopwatch>`, we learned how to write and read FPGA logic.
-We will use the same approach here for setting configurations such as the number of cycles and the signal generator’s phase increment.
+We will use the same approach here for setting configurations such as the number of cycles and the signal generator's phase increment.
 We will use the first GPIO port as an input to make the results of the frequency counter available to a program running on the Linux side.
 The second GPIO port will be used as a 32-bit output port, containing a 27-bit *phase_inc* value for the signal generator and a 5-bit *log2Ncycles* value for the frequency counter:

 .. math::

     gpio2\_io\_o[31:0] = _{31}[ \lbrace \text{27-bit}\ phase\_inc \rbrace \lbrace \text{5-bit}\ log2Ncycles \rbrace ]_{0}

-If you ever need more configuration output bits, you can use Pavel Demin’s *axi_configuration* IP core with a custom number of bits in a single output port.
+If you ever need more configuration output bits, you can use Pavel Demin's *axi_configuration* IP core with a custom number of bits in a single output port.
 As described above, the *axi_configuration* file can be found in the *Frequency_counter/core* folder, which is automatically created with the *make_cores.tcl* script.

 Signal Generator
 ================

 The Signal Generator hierarchy generates *sin (ωt)* and *cos(ωt)* signals with a user-defined frequency at the two DAC output ports.
-The analog signal is generated by three blocks: the *DDS compiler* for calculating 14-bit sinusoidal values; the *Clock Wizard* to create a double clock frequency which allows setting the two DAC channels on each input clock cycle; and the *AXI-4 Stream Red Pitaya DAC* core for setting signal values to the external DAC unit.
+The analog signal is generated by three blocks: the *DDS compiler* for calculating 14-bit sinusoidal values;
+the *Clock Wizard* to create a double clock frequency which allows setting the two DAC channels on each input clock cycle; and the *AXI-4 Stream Red Pitaya DAC* core for setting signal values to the external DAC unit.
 We will use 125 MHz *adc_clock* as the input clock to achieve a 125 Msps data rate.

 .. figure:: img/FreqCounter2.png
     :width: 1000